talamh0/AraVQG/README.md

 > Anderson, P., He, X., Buehler, C., Teney, D., Johnson, M., Gould, S., & Zhang, L. (2018). **Bottom-Up and Top-Down Attention for Image Captioning and Visual Question Answering.** In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.

-## Key Contributions
+### Key Contributions

 The primary contributions of this research involve the adaptation of visual-linguistic models for the Arabic language, specifically:

 1.  **Large-Scale Arabic Dataset Translation:** We translated approximately **93,000 image captions** from the MS-COCO 2014 dataset into Arabic.
 2.  **Arabic VQG Dataset Creation:** Beyond simple translation, we transformed these Arabic captions into context-aware visual questions, resulting in a comprehensive dataset containing both Arabic captions and corresponding Arabic questions for the MS-COCO images.
-3.  **Model Adaptation:** We successfully modified the Bottom-Up and Top-Down Attention framework to process Arabic script and generate grammatically correct Arabic questions based on localized visual features.
+3.  **Model Adaptation & Optimization:** We modified the Bottom-Up and Top-Down Attention framework to process Arabic script and generate grammatically correct questions.
+Furthermore, we updated the codebase to ensure compatibility with **Python 3.12.6**, addressing legacy dependency issues and optimizing it for modern execution environments.
-The following examples illustrate the output of the proposed model, showcasing the generated Arabic questions alongside their respective images:

 ![Result](Image/result1.png)